jjohnson-99/312-avoiding-rl/README.md

-### Note: This repo is unintelligible and is only the last state of some data generation I was doing.
-I would like to clean it at some point, though I don't know that I'll ever have time.

-I plan to discuss the problem and eventually link to a preprint.

 # 312-avoiding-rl
 Reinforcement learning models aimed to find 312-avoiding matrices with maximal permanent.
 This is an extremely crude draft.
 It works for its intended use, but it is not pretty.
 I plan to package it neatly into a (multiple) script(s).